Ireland - A Closer Look At Investment Opportunities Within Europe

 So, overall, I think Ireland itself is going well, but the strength in Europe, which looks to be sustained into next year, is also a strong benefit for Ireland.

-|The United Kingdom is Ireland’s largest trading partner.
+The United Kingdom is Ireland’s largest trading partner.
 With the UK leaving the European Union, what are the short-term and long-term effects on Irish companies and the Irish economy?

-|Yeah.
+Yeah.
 The UK is our largest trading partner.
 But just to put that into context, if we had the same discussion 10 or 20 years ago, I think the UK would’ve been a far, far bigger trading partner of Ireland.
 So Ireland has successfully diversified its overall terms of trade.
 And the UK today is around 15% of our exports, just to put it into context, which is not dissimilar to Europe as a Pan-European area.

 That said, the short-term, Brexit, as it’s commonly called, is a short-term headwind for Ireland.
 Apart from being our largest trading partner, one of our domestic issues is the border and what happens with border enforcement with Northern Ireland, where obviously there’s a land border between Ireland South and Northern Ireland, so that’s an uncertainty that is there in the short-term.